e271828e/Flight.jl/docs/notes/design/framework_spec.md

 with fabricated inputs; a fabricated zero is a fine probe input and a terrible flight condition (a silently zeroed `mixture` kills the engine and sends the user debugging aerodynamics).
-The services path simply contains no call to it: a slot gets a condition value or the application errors — no third branch.
-[Replay](#g-replay) likewise never synthesizes: the [trace header](#g-trace-header) records every slot value, and with totality enforced its slot capture is complete by construction (the requirement discharged, [§11.3][s11-3]).
+The services path simply contains no call to it: a root input gets a condition value or the application errors — no third branch.
+[Replay](#g-replay) likewise never synthesizes: the [trace header](#g-trace-header) records every root-input value, and with totality enforced its root-input capture is complete by construction (the requirement discharged, [§11.3][s11-3]).

-**[Baselines](#g-baseline) are aircraft-shipped [condition](#g-condition) functions, layered by `override`.** Nobody hand-writes ~20 slot values per script; today `SystemsInitializer`'s `@kwdef` defaults carry that load, and their successor is ordinary user math in one authoritative home — `ready_for_taxi(ac)`, `cold_and_dark(ac)` — returning full-coverage
+**[Baselines](#g-baseline) are aircraft-shipped [condition](#g-condition) functions, layered by `override`.** Nobody hand-writes ~20 root-input values per script; today `SystemsInitializer`'s `@kwdef` defaults carry that load, and their successor is ordinary user math in one authoritative home — `ready_for_taxi(ac)`, `cold_and_dark(ac)` — returning full-coverage